SerNet/verinice-veo/README.md

 This module contains the JAXB class files for accessing SNCA.xml from verinice.

 ### Rest Layers
-The 3 REST components are split into 3 layers
+The 3 REST components are split into 2 layers

-#### v2020-persistence
-This module contains the persistence layer of the REST API.

 #### v2020-service
 This module contains the service implementation of the REST API.